 Wheatgrass — Triticum aestivum.
 Anti-inflammatory used in the treatment of eczema and dermatitis.
 An ingredient in many preparations for problem skin, and in shampoos and hair conditioners.
 Contains plant sterols.

 — Hydrolized wheat protein.
 Water-soluble protein naturally derived from wheat.
 Applied topically, it helps attract and retain moisture and is clinically proven to minimize fine lines and wrinkles.
 In hair care formulas, it coats porous and damaged areas to strengthen and mend hair fiber.
 (See also Vegetable Protein

 Whey protein — A protein derived from milk.
 Helps support the skin's collagen.

 White Birch Extract — Betula alba.
 Powdered extract from the bark of the birch tree, rich in betulin and known for its soothing and purifying effect on the skin.
 Herbalists use it in the treatment of many skin disorders.
 An excellent addition to sun care products and face creams.

-White Camellia Oil — Camellia japonica.
+White Camellia Oil — Camellia sinensis oil, Camellia japonica oil.
 Rich oil extracted from the white camellia flower, cultivated in the villages of China and Japan and used in hair and skin care formulations for thousands of years.
 A superb moisturizer and nutrient for hair and skin, it has antioxidant properties.

 White Oak Bark Extract — Quercus alba.
 Natural astringent.
 Its anti-inflammatory and anti-irritant properties make it beneficial for some skin and scalp conditions.